willisk/GTN_Robustness_Tests/README.md

 seem to train the GTN on one fixed architecture only.
 The rate of success of transferring a trained GTN to another architecture is limited.

+The rest of this readme contains a simplified markdown conversion of the report.

 Generative Teaching Networks
 ============